xrrocha/nobocoder/README.md

 val levenshtein = new LevensteinDistance
 ```

-`LevensteinDistance` provides a `getDistance` methods that computes the similarity between
+`LevensteinDistance` provides a `getDistance` method that computes the similarity between
 2 strings:

 ```scala